google/WebFundamentals/src/_langs/en/updates/2014-11-10-Support-for-installable-web-apps-with-webapp-manifest-in-chrome-38-for-Android.markdown

 *  The `short_name` is preferred over `name` and if provided will be used.
 *  If you don't supply a `start_url` it will use the current page's url.
-*  Chrome will [first look for icons](https://code.google.com/p/chromium/codesearch#chromium/src/chrome/browser/manifest/manifest_icon_selector.cc&l=68) that match the density of the display and are sized to [48dp * screen density](https://code.google.com/p/chromium/codesearch#chromium/src/chrome/browser/android/shortcut_data_fetcher.cc&l=35) first, if none are found it will search for the icon that closest matches the device characteristics.
+*  Chrome [first looks for icons](https://code.google.com/p/chromium/codesearch#chromium/src/chrome/browser/manifest/manifest_icon_selector.cc&l=68) that match the density of the display and are sized to [48dp * screen density](https://code.google.com/p/chromium/codesearch#chromium/src/chrome/browser/android/shortcut_data_fetcher.cc&l=35).
+If none are found it searches for the icon that most closely matches the device characteristics.
 If, for whatever reason, you want be specific about targetting an icon at a particular-pixel density, you can use the optional [`density` member](http://w3c.github.io/manifest/#density-member) which takes a number.
-When you don't declare `density`, it just defaults to `1.0`.
-It means "use this icon for screen densities 1.0 and up", which is normally what you want.
+When you don't declare `density`, it defaults to `1.0`.
+This means "use this icon for screen densities 1.0 and up", which is normally what you want.

 {% highlight json %}
 {